Postgraduate Diploma, MRes

 The MRes/Postgraduate Diploma in Criminological Research comprises five compulsory taught modules, one further taught module option and (for the MRes) a dissertation.

-The compulsory modules are: The Nature of Enquiry; Research Design and Process; Introduction to IT and Library Services; Quantitative Data Analysis; Qualitative Data Analysis; Criminological Perspectives; Criminalisation, Social Control and Human Rights; Research Methods in Criminology and Socio-legal Studies.
+The compulsory modules are: The Nature of Social Enquiry; Research Design and Process; Introduction to IT and Library Services; Quantitative Data Analysis; Qualitative Data Analysis; Criminological Perspectives; Criminalisation, Social Control and Human Rights; Research Methods in Criminology and Socio-legal Studies.

 You must also take one further module from a list including the following: